Nested sampling method

 rej_free_perturb_velo

-• if current velocity=0, can’t rescale, so pick random velocities consistent with Emax
+• can’t rescale, so pick random velocities consistent with Emax

 • call rej_free_perturb_velo()